Taylor Swift masters dispute: Swift's response

 On June 30, 2019, Big Machine announced via social media that the label group had been acquired by Braun, following which Swift denounced the acquisition on Tumblr the same day.
 She stated that she had tried to buy her masters for years, but was not given a chance unless she signed another contract that would require her to create six more albums under the label in exchange for the masters of the first six, which she felt was "unacceptable".
 While she knew that Big Machine was for sale, she said she was unaware that Braun—whom she described as an "incessant, manipulative bully"—would be the buyer: "Essentially, my musical legacy is about to lie in the hands of someone who tried to dismantle it".
 She highlighted Braun's involvement in the creation of West's music video for his 2016 single "Famous", which she described as "a revenge porn music video which strips [her] body naked".
-Swift also claimed that Braun influenced Kim Kardashian, then-married to West, to orchestrate an "illegally recorded" snippet of Swift's phone call with West, and had "two of [Braun's] clients" collude to bully Swift online, referring to a FaceTime screenshot of Bieber, West and Braun, posted to Bieber's Instagram after Kardashian released the snippet.
-Swift accused Borchetta of betraying her loyalty for selling the masters to Braun despite being aware of Braun's role in bullying Swift.
+Swift also claimed that Braun influenced Kim Kardashian, then married to West, to orchestrate an "illegally recorded" snippet of Swift's phone call with West, and had "two of [Braun's] clients" collude to bully Swift online, referring to a FaceTime screenshot of Bieber, West and Braun, posted to Bieber's Instagram after Kardashian released the snippet.
+Swift accused Borchetta of betraying her loyalty for selling the masters to Braun despite being aware of Braun's role in antagonizing Swift.
 Passman argued that Borchetta never gave Swift "an opportunity to purchase her masters, or the label, outright with a check in the way [Borchetta] is now apparently doing for others".

 Borchetta's reply

-In response, Borchetta published a blog post titled "It's Time For Some Truth" on the Big Machine website.
+In response, Borchetta published a blog post titled "It's Time for Some Truth" on the Big Machine website.
 On June 25, 2019, Big Machine shareholders and Braun's Ithaca Holdings held a phone call regarding the transaction.
-While Swift's father Scott was one of the label's minority shareholders (4 percent), he did not join the call due to a "very strict" non-disclosure agreement.
+While Swift's father, Scott, was one of the label's minority shareholders (4 percent), he did not join the call due to a "very strict" non-disclosure agreement.
 A final call was held on June 28, when Scott Swift was represented by a lawyer from Swift's management company, 13 Management.
 Borchetta said he texted Swift on June 29, claiming that she was aware of Braun's transaction beforehand.
-He denied that Swift had been hostile toward Braun, and posted a text message he alleged Swift had sent before signing to Republic Records; in the message, Swift said she would accept another seven-year contract with Big Machine on the condition that she took ownership of her audiovisual works.
+He denied that Braun had been hostile toward Swift, and posted a text message he alleged Swift had sent before signing to Republic Records; in the message, Swift said she would accept another seven-year contract with Big Machine on the condition that she took ownership of her audiovisual works.
 Borchetta agreed, but asked for a ten-year contract.
 The authenticity of the message has not been verified.